wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 Look at the horrors in East Pakistan [Bangladesh].
 Do they not touch you at all?

-**M:**&ensp;I am reading newspapers, I know what is going on!
+**M:**&ensp;I read newspapers — I know what is transpiring.
 But my reäction is not like yours.
-You are looking for a cure, while I am concerned with prevention.
+You are looking for a cure while I am concerned with prevention.
 As long as there are causes, there must also be results.
 As long as people are bent on dividing and separating, as long as they are selfish and aggressive, such things will happen.
 If you want peace and harmony in the world, you must have peace and harmony in your hearts and minds.